bassamelobeid/flutter-deriv-api/README.md

 These are the parameters we expect to be passed when constructing a new contract.
 These would be passed to ["produce\_contract" in BOM::Product::ContractFactory](https://metacpan.org/pod/BOM::Product::ContractFactory#produce_contract).

+## currency

+The currency in which this contract is bought/sold, e.g. `USD`.

+## payout

+Payout amount value, see ["currency"](#currency).

+## shortcode

+(optional) This can be provided when creating a contract from a shortcode.
+If not, it will be populated from the contract parameters.

 ## underlying

 The underlying asset, as a [Finance::Asset::Underlying](https://metacpan.org/pod/Finance::Asset::Underlying) instance.

-## payout

-Payout amount value, see ["currency"](#currency).

-## currency

-The currency in which this contract is bought/sold, e.g. `USD`.

 # ATTRIBUTES - Date-related